vytasrgl/ChatScript/wiki/ChatScript-Basic-User-Manual.md

 * **Knowledge Files**: The RAWDATA folder is where raw data to support chat is kept (though you can keep it anywhere since it’s not compiled into the engine).
-That data is run through the script “compiler” and the output is stored in the TOPIC directory, which holds your compiled script data.
+That data is run through the script "compiler" and the output is stored in the TOPIC directory, which holds your compiled script data.
 If your script has verification data embedded in it (#! sample inputs), which allows the system to prove your patterns actually do what you intend, that data is stored in the VERIFY directory after compilation.
 There are folders